I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 The Cooper: No. When the fighting gets this bad, they don’t bother with coffins.

-Played by one and only Toshiro Mifune, who rages like an animal when needed and sometimes sways slowly like a mulberry field, Sanjuro is one of the first examples in the cinema of a nameless hero.
-Only his actions are important, and every man has his own version of the story, similar to the fight of different clans, claiming to have greater rights than the other side. movement of a dog or wolf trying to get off fleas.
+Played by the one and only Toshiro Mifune, who rages like an animal when needed and sometimes sways slowly like a mulberry field, Sanjuro is one of the first examples in the cinema of a nameless hero.
+Only his actions are important, and every man has his own version of the story, much like the fight between different clans, each claiming greater rights than the other.
 Kurosawa, like Billy Wilder, emphasized the importance of a good story and had a rotating group of five screenwriters who would often work at a hot-springs resort.
-It’s no wonder that Yojimbo‘s story spawned remakes and adaptations, like Django (1966) or the mentioned unofficial remake A Fistful of Dollars (1964).
+It’s no wonder that Yojimbo‘s story spawned remakes and adaptations, such as Django (1966) and the unofficial remake A Fistful of Dollars (1964).
 Kurosawa stated that Leone made “a fine movie, but it was my movie”.

 Sanjuro: I’m not dying yet.
 I have to kill quite a few men first.

-Kurosawa’s symmetry and photography evoke the movement even when a subject is stationary.
+Kurosawa’s use of symmetry and photography evokes movement even when a subject is stationary.

 A low shot picturing a dog carrying a severed hand was Kurosawa’s idea.